 The award-winning article is selected by a special committee, formed by appointed members of the Editorial Board, plus one external member.
 The Award Committee members were: Laszlo Nagy (Orlando), Britta Brügger (Heidelberg), Nicola Gray (Edinburgh), Daniela Ruffell (Editorial Office) and Michael Brunner (Associate Managing Editor), Chair.

-Dr Bartels will present a plenary lecture about this work at the 45th FEBS Congress in Ljubljana, Slovenia, 3–8 July 2021, where he will be officially presented with the prize.
+Dr Bartels presented a plenary lecture about this work at the online 45th FEBS Congress on 3–8 July 2021, where he was officially presented with the prize.

 For more information about this award, please see the FEBS Letters Award

 The FEBS Journal Richard Perham Prize 2020

 The prize was awarded for the below outstanding paper published by Kazunori Mori and co-authors in The FEBS Journal in 2019.
 The senior author, Dr Motoko Shibanuma (Showa University School of Pharmacy, Tokyo, Japan), presented a plenary lecture about this work at the online 45th FEBS Congress on 3–8 July 2021.

 A mitochondrial ROS pathway controls matrix metalloproteinase 9 levels and invasive properties in RAS‐activated cancer cells